gabrielrowan/booknook_library/README.md

 - Users can borrow, renew and return fantasy books
 - Search bar to find books by book title or author
 - Full user authentication journey (sign up, login, log out, password reset)
+- Ability to filter by subgenre (aka Hobbits/ Witches/ Space/ Mythology and more)
 - Author bio pages with links to books and series by the same author

 ## What does borrowing look like?